|

 sooner than normal.
 National Post reporter K. Carlson talks with

-Winnipeg city councilor S. Fielding about the city’s insect control
+Winnipeg city councillor S. Fielding about the city’s insect control

 branch’s larvicide program.